fedeizzo/comparison-NEAT-BT-on-OpenAI-Gyms/README.md

 Configuration for neural network neat can be found [here](./configs/default_nn_neat.toml) and [here](./configs/default_nn_neat.ini).

 ##### Revisited Deep Q Learning with NEAT
-Configuration for revisited depp q learning with neat can be found [here](./configs/q_learning_neat.toml) and [here](./configs/q_learning_neat_config.ini).
+Configuration for revisited deep q learning with neat can be found [here](./configs/q_learning_neat.toml) and [here](./configs/q_learning_neat_config.ini).

-In order to avoid a mess of config files inside the repo all files ending with `.toml` are not pushed to the repo expect for the onse contained inside `configs` directory (do not abuse of this power!!).
+In order to avoid a mess of config files inside the repo all files ending with `.toml` are not pushed to the repo expect for the once contained inside `configs` directory (do not abuse of this power!!).